vbwx/finddup/Manual.md

 There are various output modes that are mostly useful for subsequent processing of the results.

-- By default, copies and their originals are shown in pairs.
+- By default, duplicates and their originals are shown in pairs.
 The format of this mode might change in the future and is therefore not suited for automatic processing or piping.
+- The **-d** option prints the path of each file along with a tab-indented list of the paths of its duplicates.
 - The **-l** option prints the paths of each file and its duplicate on separate lines.
-- The **-o** option prints all copies of other files, whereas **-O** prints the _original_ files, i.e., the files that were encountered first and found to have duplicates.
+- The **-o** option prints all duplicates of other files, whereas **-O** prints the _original_ files, i.e., the files that were encountered first and found to have duplicates.
 - The **-s** and **-S** options print the smallest and largest duplicates,